blurstudio/TwistSpline/README.md

 Not Shown: The Rider node can constrain between multiple splines.
 This means that a tool could easily be written to build and switch to another spline.
 For an artist, this would give the ability to add or remove spline controls on the fly in-scene.

+## Installation
+Download the `TwistSpline-v*.*.*.zip` file from the [latest release](https://github.com/blurstudio/TwistSpline/releases) Create a `modules` folder in your maya user directory.
+For example, on Windows, that would mean creating `C:\Users\<your-username>\Documents\maya\modules`.
+Then copy the `TwistSpline.mod` file and the `TwistSpline` folder into that directory.
+This should work for Maya 2022 and later on Windows, Linux, and Mac.

 ## Compiling

-Hopefully compiling should be easy using Cmake.
-There are no dependencies other than Maya and the STL.
-I only have access to Maya on Windows, so I can't really test on Linux or OSX, but I'm fairly certain everything is cross-platform.
-If anybody wants to set those up, please feel free, and send a PR.
+Hopefully you shouldn't have to compile.
+The [releases](https://github.com/blurstudio/TwistSpline/releases) are kept up-to-date, and include plugins for Maya 2022-2025 on Windows, Linux, and Mac.

+If you fork this repo, you can edit the [workflow yaml file](https://raw.githubusercontent.com/blurstudio/TwistSpline/master/.github/workflows/main.yml) to make any changes or add any options you need (PR's welcome)

-If you are compiling for Windows, there's a `mayaConfigure.bat` file that should give an easy way to build a Visual Studio solution, or compile.
+If you have to compile locally for windows, there's a `mayaConfigure.bat` file that has defaults to build a Visual Studio solution and compile.
 You may have to edit it a bit to suit your needs, but it should be pretty straightforward.
+Linux and Mac users can probably use that as a template.

 ## Usage